 The ICT tools which follow enable you develop ICT capability as they are content-free and generic.
 The use of ICT in preschool can build on a child's home experiences of ICT by preschool teachers making instructional decisions that promote the development of ICT capability in preschool.

 Creative ICT work for Early Childhood Teachers

-Modelling your own creativity with ICT in front of children is important as it not only demonstrates to them what do with ICT, but significantly helps them to copy your higher order thinking skills.
-This of course, forms the foundation to their own ICT capability.
+Modelling your own creativity with ICT in front of children is important as it not only demonstrates to them what do with ICT but significantly helps them to copy your higher order thinking skills.
+This, of course, forms the foundation for their own ICT capability.